.

 SLEEPING

-If you do not wish to share a room, it may be possible to reserve a single room for an additional cost of roughly 200 euros to be paid upon arrival at the accommodations.
+If you do not wish to share a room, it may be possible to reserve a single room for an additional cost of 275–300 euros to be paid IN CASH IN EUROS ONLY upon arrival at the accommodations.
+Exact pricing may vary depending on the time of year.
 Single reservations must be confirmed with Earthwatch in advance and will depend on availability.
-Please contact Earthwatch if interested.
+Please get in touch with Earthwatch if you are interested.
+Please do not contact the accommodations directly.

 BATHROOMS